 Installation

-Windstorm OSB wall sheathing meets SSTD 10-99
+Windstorm OSB wall sheathing meets SSTD ICC 600

 Nailing Schedule Calculator